Note: This topic applies to Web Vuser protocols only. For a list of Web Vuser protocols, see Web Vuser Types.

 Note: Checks increase the work of a Vuser, and therefore you may be able to run fewer Vusers per load generator.
 You should use checks only where experience has shown that the server sometimes returns an incorrect page.

-- How to Add Text Checks and Image Checks (Web Vuser Protocols)
+- For details on how to add a text check or an image check, see How to Add Text Checks and Image Checks (Web Vuser Protocols).